How to Make an Enterprise Website SEO Audit Report

 Website content is a lot to tackle and performs many functions, so we’re not going to check everything in this step.
 In other words, we’re not trying to see whether website content can stack up against the best—that falls in the purview of content optimization

-The scope of this step in our SEO audit for enterprises is to ensure that the content meets Google’s quality content guidelines.
+The scope of this step in our enterprise SEO audit is to ensure that the content meets Google’s quality content guidelines.
 The most common problems we see here are keyword-related issues and thin website content.

 Here are things to check for in your website content: